tamustatsy/Constrained_Deconvolution/README.md

 ### Usage
 We provide one R function and several supportive R functions to deliver the proposed method.
 In addition, we provide the R file to generate data, perform analysis.
 ### License
+All the codes are free to use with a proper citation of the paper.